maxtuno/PEQNP/README.md

 Youtube Channel
 https://www.youtube.com/channel/UCFlk1dUYLKtymcoMScdynNA

+#### version 0.1.34
+- Add functions matrix_permutation, permutations, combinations
+- Update the Schur Triples example with permutations function.
+- Add model_path to satisfy function.

+#### version 0.1.33
+- Add the "Min Vertex Cover" example.
+- Add the function "index = element(item, data)" this ensure that the element item is in data on the position index.
+- Add example for "element" function.

+#### version 0.1.32
+- Add the function slime4(cnf_path, model_path, proof_path) this call to SLIME 4 SAT Solver directly.

+#### version 0.1.31
+- Fix URL on SLIME log.

 #### version 0.1.30
 - Add support for android, ARM C++ compilation.
 - Add version() function that return the current version of the system.
 - Add proof_path parameter to satisfy(), this generate the DRUP-PROOF of the problem if its is unsatisfiable.

-#### version 0.1.31
-- Fix URL on SLIME log.

-#### version 0.1.32
-- Add the function slime4(cnf_path, model_path, proof_path) this call to SLIME 4 SAT Solver directly.

-#### version 0.1.33
-- Add the "Min Vertex Cover" example.
-- Add the function "index = element(item, data)" this ensure that the element item is in data on the position index.
-- Add example for "element" function.